 Ground transportations: The convenient inter-city bus system is operated by Alsa and Avanza.
 If you are considering traveling to other European countries during your trip by coach bus, Eurolines Pass can be a budget-friendly option.
 For an exclusive and unique train travel experience, checkout Elipsos Trenhotel by ACPRail company.
 You can also find rental car services in the major airports, operated by companies such as Eurocar or Hertz.

-Stays: Booking.com is widely used in Spain to book hotel stays.
-If you are looking for vacation rental home stays, Airbnb and Vrbo by Expedia both have a huge collection of rooms available.
+Stays: If you are looking for vacation rental home stays, Airbnb has a huge collection of rooms available.
 You can take advantage of VacationHomeRents’s search feature to compare the rates of different types of accommodation across the above-mentioned platforms.

 Visas: For US citizen travelers, visas are not required to enter Spain.
 For non-US citizen travelers, Schengen visas might be required.
 When planning for your trip, check the official Spain travel advisory posted by the US Department of State.
 If you encounter emergency situations or need assistance, contact the US Embassy in Spain for help.